decaluwe/2D-porous-flux-model/README.md

 given in the badge at the top, or alternately <https://doi.org/10.5281/zenodo.1317600> will take you to the latest version (and generally represents all versions).

+## Extending the model
+WHile the model was written for a rather specific purpose, it can be easily extended for other 2D porous flux simulations.
+If you think it may be useful for your work, please download and edit as you see fit.
+If you make a modification that you think others might also find useful, please consider submitting a pull request, and we are happy to incporate the changes (you are on GitHub, so chances are you already understand all this, but just in case...)

+Perhaps the most obvious extension of this tool would be to look at 2D diffusion through the porous Gas Diffusion Layer (GDL) in a polymer electrolyte membrane fuel cell (PEMFC).
+The PEMFC GDL has a similar domain, with metallic flow channels/current collectors at the top of the domain, and an (ideally) constant flux of O2 into the catalyst layer at the bottom boundary.
+Keeping these current assumptions to model the GDL flow field would simply require changing some of the inputs to reflect the flow-field geometry.

+Relaxing the current assumptions, particularly to incorporate a non-uniform flux at the bottom boudnary should also be relatively straightforward.
+The current density at a given node could be written as a function of the local gas concentration, or if one is feeling ambitious, an additional catalyst layer domain could be added.